trevinwong/bytepath_mini/README.md

 2. **To house the new code for the port.**

-If you like **BYTEPATH Mini**, I suggest you buy the [original version](https://store.steampowered.com/app/760330/BYTEPATH/), which has way more content and is way more polished.
+If you like BYTEPATH Mini, I suggest you buy the [original version](https://store.steampowered.com/app/760330/BYTEPATH/), which has way more content and is way more polished.

 # Tips and Tricks and Lessons Learned
 - If you're using ZeroBrane Studio, beware of enabling `mobdebug`, as this can kill the performance of your game (usually enabling any sort of debugging tool will hurt performance)